 “Misperceptions of the liability crisis pervade the populace and the [justice] profession … They imagine a biased and incompetent trial system handing vast sums over to undeserving plaintiffs.”

 Who Do You Trust: Judge or Jury?

 Do the American people want our judges to protect us against the decisions of our juries?
-No. As a matter of fact, a 2012 poll found that the average citizen trusts a jury far more than a judge.
+No. A 2012 poll found that the average citizen trusts a jury far more than a judge.
 The Rasmussen poll found that 65% of American adults trust a jury more than a judge, while only 21% trust a judge more than a jury.

-That’s how you already feel, if you are an average citizen.
-Think about how you will feel if you must ever turn to the civil justice system to make a claim against a powerful entity that has knowingly caused you harm.
+That’s how you already feel if you are an average citizen.
+Think about how you will feel if you ever turn to the civil justice system to make a claim against a powerful entity that has knowingly caused you harm.

-Thanks to our American system of justice, you will have the opportunity to present your claim and your evidence to a jury of your peers.
+Thanks to our American justice system, you will have the opportunity to present your claim and evidence to a jury of your peers.
 Then, if you prevail, you must wait to see if the judge does you the great favor of letting the award stand — or tosses it out because he or she knows better.